scrabbletank/farhome-rules/rulesdoc.md

 - They are not hostile.
 - They have an Intelligence score of -1 or less

-A character can attempt to befriend the animal by making a nature check against a challenge determined by the GM.
+A character can attempt to befriend the animal by making a nature challenge.
 On success you befriend the animal and they become your companion.
 New animal companions are untrained.
 They will follow you, but will not obey any commands or participate in combat.
 By default a character can only have a single animal companion, however this can be changed with feats.

 #### Intelligent Companions
 In some circumstances your GM may allow you to befriend creatures that do not meet the conditions above.
-In these circumstances you make either a Nature or Conversation check, GM's choice, with the GM determining the challenge.
+In these circumstances you make either a Nature or Conversation challenge, GM's choice, with the GM determining the difficulty.
 On success they become your companion as normal, however intelligent creatures may obey your commands without training.
 These companions still require training to effectively fight along side you.
 Any untrained companion that enters combat is controlled by your GM and acts independently.

 #### Training
 Companions can be trained to fight and obey your commands.
 You may train your companion as a downtime action or during a long rest as long as you take no other actions.
 For every 7 days spent training you make a nature roll against a terrible die, adding a bad die for every 5 CR the creature has.
 After 3 successes you bond with your companion, allowing them to fight and be given commands.